|Last Quarterly Update:||1/2/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate amusement parks or arcades.
-Major amusement park companies include Walt Disney, Six Flags, and Universal Parks & Resorts (all based in the US), as well as Compagnie des Alpes (France), Merlin Entertainments (UK), and Parques Reunidos (Spain); major arcade operators (all based in the US) include Namco Cybertainment, Dave & Buster's, and CEC Entertainment (Chuck E Cheese's).
+Major amusement park companies include Walt Disney, Six Flags, and Universal Parks & Resorts (all based in the US), as well as Compagnie des Alpes (France), Merlin Entertainments (UK), and Parques Reunidos (Spain); major arcade operators include US-based Dave & Buster's and CEC Entertainment (Chuck E Cheese's), and Japan's Bandai Namco Entertainment.

-Amusement parks generate about $25 billion in sales worldwide.
-Besides the US, the countries with the most popular attractions as measured by attendance include Japan, France, Hong Kong, and South Korea.
+Global theme park spending is about $40 billion, according to the International Association of Amusement Parks and Attractions (IAAPA).
+Besides the US, the countries with the most popular attractions as measured by attendance include Japan, France, China, South Korea, and Hong Kong, according to the Themed Entertainment Association and AECOM.

-The US amusement parks and arcades industry includes about 3,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $16 billion.
+The US amusement parks and arcades industry includes about 3,200 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $18 billion.
+Amusement parks account for about 15% of the establishments and about 90% of the revenue; arcades account for about 85% of the establishments and about 10% of the revenue.

-Demand is closely linked to the health of the economy, especially consumer income.
+Demand is driven by consumer income.
 The profitability of individual companies depends on good marketing.
 Large companies can more easily build expensive rides and have economies of scale in operations and advertising.
 Smaller companies can compete by serving smaller markets or offering special rides.
-The US industry is highly concentrated: the 50 largest companies generate about 85 percent of revenue.
+The US industry is highly concentrated: the 50 largest companies generate about 85% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options